otammato/mongo_/README.md

 ## Running the app on AWS EC2 and RDS MySQL instances.

-### 1. Create infrastructure.
+### 1. Create the infrastructure.
 Terraform template to create an EC2 + an AWS RDS instances.

 This Terraform configuration file provisions resources on the Amazon Web Services (AWS) platform.